 Let $(r_n)_{n=1}^N$ be a Rademacher sequence on a probability space $(\O_r, \F_r,\P_r)$.
-Using the inequalities of Proposition \ref{prop:NVW} applied pointwise with respect to $(\omega,t)\in \Omega_r\times \R_+$ (in (i)) and the Kahane-Khintchine inequalities (in (ii) and (iii)), we may estimate as follows (with implicit constants independent of the choice of $N$, $\d_n$, and $G_n$):
+Using the inequalities of Proposition \ref{prop:NVW} applied pointwise with respect to $(\omega,t)\in\Omega_r\times\R _+$ [in (i)] and the Kahane--Khintchine inequalities [in (ii) and~(iii)], we may estimate as follows (with implicit constants independent of the choice of $N$, $\d_n$, and $G_n$):

 where the positive linear operators $T^*(\delta)$ on $L^{p/2}(\R_+;L^{q/2}(\mathcal{O}))$ are defined by

 Let $\frac2p+\frac{1}{r}=1$ and $\frac2q+\frac{1}{s}=1$.
 Then $T^*(\d)$ is the adjoint of the operator $T(\delta)$ on $L^{r}(\R_+;L^s(\mathcal{O}))$ given by